by Dave Waddell

 On April 26, Micalizio pulled her black Mercury Sable onto a property about a half-mile from her Palermo residence, apparently thinking that a yard sale was in progress.
 The complaint describes her as “delusional, depressed, and experiencing hallucinations as she conversed with her … ‘air friends.’”
 The property owners called the Sheriff’s Department to have her removed.

 When the two deputies arrived, Lair immediately ordered Micalizio to put her hands in the air.
 Instead, Micalizio, who was unarmed, walked to her vehicle, started it up and began backing up.
-The officers said they felt the car posed a threat to their safety, with Lair firing seven rounds and Baker six.
+The officers said they felt the car posed a threat to their safety, with Lair firing seven rounds and Barker six.
 The entire incident happened in just 15 or 20 seconds, says the complaint.

 According to a press release issued by the Sacramento law office of Mark E. Merin, which represents the Micalizio family, Butte County has yet to turn over any information about the killing to family members.